jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 ## A tide that lifts all boats, huh?

 It's really curious to me what's going to happen to the existing competitors and semi-competitors in this space.
 There is no OpenAI vs Anthropic here.
-It's just OpenAI – and it's Iso – everyone else is much smaller.
+It's just OpenAI – and it's only Iso – everyone else is much smaller.

+> 2026-07-01: this aged quite poorly, with yesterday's annoucment by Ant that they'll do early-stage discovery.
+So I guess we have two giants in the room now.

 Therapeutics
 - small molecule: Genesis Molecular AI, Iambic, etc (danger zone! especially Genesis has a very formidable model but way less resources to push the frontier), some already buried (CharmTx tech RIP ☠️)